jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Original approach was to run through the binary representation by bitshifting down and extracting the least significant digit.
 However turns out there's a more optimal way: subtracting 1 will flip all bits up to and including the least significant 1, therefore taking the and operation will effectively remove the least significant 1.

+### Problem 198
+- **Name**: House Robber
+- **Runtime**: 42 ms
+- **Memory**: 14 MB
+- **Solution**: DP by taking the max of the solution with taking the current house then skipping one, or skipping the current house.
+My original approach started at the beginning and looked forward, memoizing sub-results.
+However a better solution requires only constant extra memory: by solving forward and taking the max between previous results.

 ### Problem 217
 - **Name**: Contains Duplicate
 - **Runtime**: 882 ms